Articles

 How To Calculate Unlevered Free Cash Flows:

 Now that we understand the purpose for using unlevered free cash flows, we will look at how to calculate the UFCF a business has.
 There are actually a few different ways to calculate a business’ unlevered free cash flows.
-Here is a step-by-step process commonly used:

-2. Add back depreciation & amortization.
+- Add back depreciation and amortization.

-4. Subtract CAPEX (capital expenditures).
+- Subtract CAPEX (capital expenditures).

 If the net working capital goes up, then that means there will be less unlevered free cash flows.
 This is because more money is required to fund the core operations of the business.
 Conversely, if net working capital goes down, then it represents an inflow of cash because it means that it takes less time for the company to get paid in full for products sold or services rendered.